FTM Female to Male Top Surgery in Melbourne

 Dr Patrick Briggs, Specialist Plastic Surgeon (FRCS) has comprehensive experience in bilateral mastectomy and chest contouring that alters the female breast to mimic and function as a male form.
 However, several technical aspects need to be considered beforehand.

-FTM Top Surgery is usually performed by two different techniques, depending on the patient’s breast size and physical appearance.
+FTM Top Surgery can be performed by two different techniques, depending on your breast size and physical appearance.
 Bilateral Mastectomy is a technique performed in patients with larger breasts, while the Perialeoral approach is applicable for patients with smaller breasts.

 What are the benefits of Female to Male Top Surgery?

-Since the effect of testosterone to reduce breasts in trans men is minimal, FTM Top Surgery plays an important role in relieving gender dysphoria.
+Since the effect of testosterone to reduce breasts in trans men is minimal, FTM Top Surgery plays an important role in relieving gender dysphoria and helping improve their quality of life.

 - Significant improvements in psychological and social functioning